Clubs and Committees

 Our co-curricular team can help you connect and engage with the community and help you dig deeper on community-engagement projects.

-Additionally, the co-curricular team can help you plan and prepare community-engaged learning activities or connect your group to relevant opportunities and partnerships.
+The co-curricular team can also help you plan and prepare community-engaged learning activities or connect your group to relevant opportunities and partnerships.

 Clubs are eligible to receive CCR validation.
 In order to receive validation, you must have a U of T Faculty or Staff member to serve as their validator.